SIC Classification & Reference Center

 - What is the difference between SIC and NAICS?

-SIC is a legacy U.S. industry classification system that remains important for historical comparability.
+SIC is a legacy U.S. industry classification system used widely for historical comparability and long-running datasets.
 NAICS is the modern standard used for current statistical reporting.
-Many organizations maintain both so modern reporting aligns with historical records and cross-dataset continuity. - Can I use SIC codes for modern compliance workflows?
+Many organizations maintain both to align modern reporting with historical records. - Can I use SIC codes for modern compliance workflows?

-Often yes, but typically alongside NAICS.
-Use SIC for legacy datasets, archived program comparability, and long time horizons; use NAICS for modern standards-based reporting when required by an agency, program, or filing. - How do I find a SIC code?
+Sometimes, but typically alongside NAICS.
+Use SIC for legacy datasets and archival comparability; use NAICS when a current program, filing, or agency requires it. - How do I find a SIC code?

-Use the SIC directory to search by keyword, then open the specific SIC code page to verify included/excluded activities and examples.
-If you are unsure, follow the code selection framework. - Are SIC codes still maintained?
+Use the SIC directory to search or browse, then open the specific SIC code page to verify scope (included/excluded activities and examples).
+If unsure, follow the selection framework. - Are SIC codes still maintained?

 The official SIC system changes slowly.
-Organizations typically keep SIC stable to preserve historical comparability and use governance guidance to apply SIC consistently across teams and time.
+Most organizations keep SIC stable to preserve historical comparability and use governance guidance to apply SIC consistently across records and teams.

 Need help applying SIC defensibly?
-See the SIC Classification Methodology and SIC Governance & Versioning.
+See SIC Classification Methodology and SIC Governance & Versioning.